Arie2021jw/Hierarchical-Parent-Child-relationship-for-manager-employee/README.md

-This repository contains multiple examples on how SQL Server can be used to manipulate strings.
+This repository contains multiple examples on how SQL Server can be used to work with data having hierarchical relationships.

 List of examples:
 1) Finding the manager for each employee based on Parent-Child relationship